Defence packaging you can rely on

 If your company manufactures products, components or equipment for use in the defence sector, you’ll understand how they can be “mission critical”.
 An item arriving damaged could delay or risk the success of an important operation.
 It could lead to incurring considerable costs, or even worse, the loss of life.

-Does your transit packaging offer this required level of performance?
+Does your transit packaging offer this required performance?
 Does it comply with NATO or MOD requirements?
 And does it do this cost effectively?

 So whether you use military spec cases with high performance foam, transit containers, anti-static packaging, corrugated boxes or even a combination of all of these – its importance to your operations means GWP Group can offer you a range of advantages.